 The CAEN ELS AMC-PICO-8 is an eight channel picoammeter AMC board in MTCA.4 format.
-The analog front-end allows measuring bipolar currents up to ±1 mA (customizable upon request) with maximum sampling rate of 1 MSPS.
+The analog front-end allows measuring bipolar currents up to ±10 mA (different ranges available) with maximum sampling rate of 1 MSPS.

 The analog front-end is composed of a specially designed transimpedance input stage for current sensing combined with analog signal conditioning and filtering stages making use of state-of-the-art electronics.
 The 20-bit resolution is obtained from independent, simultaneous sampling and low-delay SAR (Successive Approximation Register) Analog to Digital Converters (ADCs).

-Each channel has two full-scale measuring ranges, up to ±1 mA and ±1 µA respectively (standard ranges and bandwidth - both customizable upon request) and the current source can be floating up to ±300 V respect to the chassis ground.
+Each channel has two full-scale measuring ranges, up to ±1 mA and ±1 µA (AMC-PICO-8 version, with bandwidth of 10 kHz) or up to ±10 mA and ±500 µA (AMC-PICO-8-C2 version, with bandwidth of 300 kHz) and the current source can be floating up to ±300 V respect to the chassis ground.
 The floating capability of the inputs is perfectly suitable for applications where the detector or current source needs to be biased.

 The analog front end is designed in order to achieve LOW NOISE, LOW TEMPERATURE DEPENDENCY and extremely SMALL UNBALANCE BETWEEN CHANNELS.